offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

      C
    ```

  * Gene U and gene J's counts are different but both remained unchanged.
-The angle between those gene vectors is 0deg.
+The angle between those vectors is 0deg.

    ```{svgbob}
    "angle between U and J"